SzegBer/just4fun-askNasa/README.md

 NASA - Astronomy Picture of the Day - API

 Task was to make an API work on our website and make some dynamic data change in our DOM using Vanilla JavaScript logics.
-This school project was my first introduction to HTPP requests, with a few basic level UX elements such as a calendar or an image gallery.
+This school project was my first introduction to HTTP requests.
+It contains a few basic level UX element such as a calendar and an image gallery.

 Next on my ToDoList regarding this project:
 - Recreate the full website using React.